Large Electron Model: A Universal Ground State Predictor: Physical system

 \section{Physical system}

-To demonstrate the foundation model framework and its performance in the real world, we study the quantum dot problem: $N$ interacting electrons in $d=2$ confined by an isotropic harmonic potential, with Coulomb repulsion.
+To demonstrate the foundation model framework and its performance in the real world, we study the quantum dot problem.
+Explicitly, $N$ spin-polarized interacting electrons in $d=2$ are confined by an isotropic harmonic potential and interact through Coulomb repulsion.
 Working in atomic units, we consider the standard many-electron Hamiltonian

 with parametrized potential energy

 and parameter vector $\mathbf{\Lambda}=(N,\omega,\lambda)$.
 Here $\omega$ sets the curvature of the parabolic confinement potential, and $\lambda$ controls the interaction strength.
 In all calculations in this work, we set $\omega=1$, which is equivalent to rescaling lengths by $\mathbf{x}_i=\omega^{1/4}\mathbf{r}_i$ and energies by